CreativeGraces.net

 Emigrant coalminers who moved from Mangotsfield to Risca, Glamorgan now part of Gwent, South Wales.
 Descendants of Isaac s/o Abraham BATEMAN and Hannah LUCAS who, during his marriage to Sarah BENNETT moved from the Kingswood area to Machen and Risca.
 Their fifth child was born there in 1810.
 Several BATEMAN families were living in Bateman's Row in 1861, a street most likely named after the mining family.

-Noted Historical Family Connection: The Reverend Robert James BATEMAN, my 7th cousin and a relative of all the Family 1 below, went down with the "SS Titanic".
+Noted Historical Family Connection: The Reverend Robert James BATEMAN, my 5C4R went down with the "SS Titanic".
 He is mentioned in the book and film "A Night to Remember" where he led some passengers in prayers and conducted the band in playing Nearer My God To Thee (his favourite hymn) as the ship went down.
-The Oscar award winning film "Titanic" directed by James CAMERON has a similar scene, although the characters are not identified.
+The Oscar award-winning film "Titanic" directed by James CAMERON has a similar scene, although the characters are not identified.
 He was washed overboard and drowned.
 See his reference also in Encyclopedia Titanica

 The following is extracted from press reports: